Ridgefield Raptors: 2024

 On June 12, pitchers Dylan Stewart, Curtis Herbert, and Mac Elske threw a combined no-hitter in the Raptors' 10-0 win over the Pippins.
 It was the first no-hitter in team history and the tenth in West Coast League history.

 On July 9, Luke Iverson and Dylan Stewart were selected to represent the Raptors in the 2024 All Star Game in Bellingham.

 The Raptors qualified for the playoffs for the fourth straight season as a wildcard.
 The Raptors were swept by the defending champion Knights in the Divisional Series 2-0.

 2025

 On June 23, Noah Karliner (Cal State Dominguez Hills) was named pitcher of the week.

 Karliner and Andrew Estrella (Loyola Marymount) were selected to represent the Raptors at the All Star Game in Bellingham on July 8.

 The Raptors failed to improve on their 31-22 record from the previous season.
 The team went 24-30 and finished sixth in the South Division.
 Karliner finished second in the league with thirteen home runs and also finished with a .345 batting average and forty runs batted in.
 Estrella finished with a .340 batting average, nine home runs and forty runs batted in.
 35,707 total fans attended the Raptors' twenty-six home games for an average of 1,373 fans per game.

 The Raptors were eliminated from playoff contention for the first time since 2018.
 The Raptors also finished with a losing record for the first time.

+2026

+Zach Wadas was announced as player of the week by the league on June 22nd.

+Former Raptor Cole Tryba participated in the 2026 MLB Draft Combine.